starceees/starceees/README.md

 - 👋 Hi, I’m @starceees
-- 👀 I’m interested in Robotics, Computer Vision
+- 👀 I’m interested in Robotics, Computer Vision and Signal Processing
-- 🌱 I’m currently learning Pose estimation for monochrome cameras and underwater robot mapping
+- 🌱 I’m currently learning Pose estimation in robotics.
-- 💞️ I’m looking to collaborate on Underwater Robotics
+- 💞️ I’m looking to collaborate on Underwater Robotics.
 - 📫 How to reach me raghuram2309@gmail.com

 <!---